numba/numba/docs/source/cuda/cuda_array_interface.rst

 - **mask**:  ``None`` or `` object with __cuda_array_interface__``

-    All elements of the mask array should be interpreted only as true or not true indicating which elements of this array are valid.The shape of this object should be ``broadcastable`` to the shape of the original array.
+    All elements of the mask array should be interpreted only as true or not true indicating which elements of this array are valid.
+The shape of this object should be ``broadcastable`` to the shape of the original array.

+    .. note:: Numba does not currently support working with masked CUDA arrays and will raise an exception if one is passed to a GPU function .

 Additional information about the data pointer can be retrieved using